NVIDIA-RTX/NVIGI-Core/docs/Development.md

   * Never use virtual functions, volatile members or STL types (`std::vector` etc.) in shared interfaces
   * Never change or reorder existing members in any shared data or interfaces
   * Never use nested structures, always use pointer members
-* **Do NOT forget to clearly mark your exported methods as thread safe of not** - this is normally done in the comment section above the function declaration.
+* **Do NOT forget to clearly mark your exported methods as thread safe or not** - this is normally done in the comment section above the function declaration.
 * **Do NOT duplicate interface or plugin GUIDs** - always create new GUID when cloning an existing interface or data structure
 * **Do NOT ship plugins unless they are PRODUCTION builds, DIGITALLY SIGNED and packaged on GitLab or TeamCity**
   * Shipping non production builds or any builds from someones local machine is strictly forbidden